sducournau/IGN_LIDAR_HD_DATASET/docs/guides/migration-feature-computer.md

 ### Q: What about boundary-aware processing?

 **A**: Currently only available via legacy Strategy Pattern.
-UnifiedFeatureComputer support planned for future release.
+FeatureComputer support planned for future release.

 ### Q: How do I debug mode selection?